 |Mud Creek Ranch|

-Golden Eureka lemons are available in the summer.
+Golden Eureka lemons are available summer into winter.

 Lemons have a wide range of applications outside of the kitchen.
-They can also be used medicinally to relieve sore throats or to treat colds, and topically to clean hands, lighten hair, and freshen skin.
+They can also be used medicinally to relieve sore throats or to treat colds.
+The acidic juice is used topically to clean hands, lighten hair, and freshen skin.

-Golden Eurekas were a chance discovery—they first occurred as a mutation of common Eureka lemons in a California commercial grove in the 1990s.
-Common Eurekas were bred in California in the 1850s, from seeds brought over from Sicily, and even farther back, all true lemons come from China and India about 2,500 years ago.
+Golden Eurekas were a chance discovery, first occurring as a mutation of common Eureka lemons in a California commercial grove in 1995.
+At one time there were seven acres of the golden-hued citrus growing in Ventura County, California.
+Common Eurekas were bred in California in the 1850s, from seeds brought over from Sicily.
+All true lemons came from China and India about 2,500 years ago.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.